cosmos72/gomacro/README.md

 an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a non-standard package).

-It has very few dependencies: go/ast, go/types, reflect and, for goroutines support, golang.org/x/sync/syncmap.
+It has very few dependencies: go/ast, go/types, reflect and, for legacy reasons (no longer used by the default interpreter), golang.org/x/sync/syncmap.

 Gomacro can be used as:
 * a standalone executable with interactive Go REPL: